 8 And it came to pass that he said to them, 'Look, here are the waters of Mormon (for thus they were called), and since you now wish to enter the fold of God, and called his people, and are willing to bear one another's burdens, that they may be light.
 9 yea, and are willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort, and to stand as witnesses of God at all times and in all things, and wherever ye may be in, even until death, that ye may be redeemed of God, and be numbered among those who belong to the first resurrection, that ye may have eternal life - (Mosiah 18: 8-9)

 I remember when I was a relatively new member.
-Suddenly I met Kim (fingr.
-Name) a girl from the congregation.
+Suddenly I encountered Kim (finger name) a girl from the congregation.
 I knew she had met a guy outside the church and I asked her how it went.
-Today I do not remember what Kim answered that question, but I think they were engaged.
-My comment was probably something like a question of what the fiance liked the church.
-That's when she dropped the bomb.
-Kim looked at me as if she thought, but she does not know it, and said: "but Gunnel, I'm not a member of the church anymore.
+Today, I do not remember what Kim answered that question, but I think they had engaged.
+My comment was probably something like what the fester thought about the church.
+That's when she released the bomb.
+Kim looked at me as if she thought, but she did not know, and said, "but Gunnel, I'm not a member of the church anymore.
 I've left it.”

 I remember how strongly I reacted.
 My shock at the news brought tears run from my side.
 Kim was probably a little surprised and said something like that "but it is not so bad".
 I replied, heaving something like that "it is certain".
-We are changing a few words and I will not forget how Kim said "Church may be true, but it does not suit me."After our meeting, so the idea came up to me about the crucifixion took Jesus.
-Probably not, but he did not jump in anyway.
+We are changing a few words and I will not forget how Kim said "Church may be true, but it does not suit me."After our meeting, the idea came up to me if the crucifixion fits Jesus.
+Probably not, but he did not jump off anyway.

 Today I have become hardened in some way.
 Although it is not fun to hear about members who leave the church so I did not cry when I hear it.
 I have accepted and feel that life is actually quite complex.
 A few days ago, I ran into an old parishioner at the tram.
 In fact, I do not know if she is a member anymore.
 We chatted with each other and she mentioned her living apart.
 I asked if it was the same guy that she had met a few years ago, and that was it.
 Since I had seen her on the Eve Day (a women's day in the church) the year before, so I asked her if she was going to go on this year's Eve Day.
 Yes, she did, but she did not know when it would be.
 It unfortunately did not either, but how it was that she said she would find out.